DUANOOR-123/My-Articles-website/README.md

 # My-Articles-website
-Please clcik the link to view my articles website
+Please click the link to view my articles website